-EDS is an inherited connective tissue disorder that causes overly stretchable joints and fragile skin.
-Connective tissue is found in almost every organ of the body so EDS’ complications can affect far more than skin and joints.
+Ehlers Danlos Syndrome is an inherited connective tissue disorder that causes overly stretchable joints and fragile skin.
+Connective tissues are found in almost every organ of the body so EDS’ complications can affect far more than skin and joints.

-There are many types (at least thirteen currently) of Ehlers-Danlos but hypermobile Ehlers-Danlos syndrome is the most common and vascular Ehlers-Danlos tends to be the most severe.
+There are many types (at least thirteen currently) of Ehlers Danlos but hypermobile Ehlers Danlos syndrome is the most common and vascular Ehlers Danlos syndrome tends to be the most severe.
 Patients with vascular EDS can suffer from ruptured blood vessels, intestines or uterus (Via Mayo Clinic).

 Unfortunately, people with severe forms of EDS tend to have a shortened life span (median life expectancy of 48 years).
-However, some with EDS can have normal lifespans even if they are restricted in their activities.
+However, some with Ehlers Danlos Syndrome can have normal lifespans even if they are restricted in their activities.

 SSA can use the Listing of Impairments, Medical Vocational Guidelines, or combination of your impairments to find you disabled.
 SSA does not have a listing specifically for Ehlers-Danlos Syndrome but instead uses the listings for the affected body system, (e.g., cardiovascular, visual, musculoskeletal, gastrointestinal).

 For example, if your Ehlers Danlos has affected your heart (autonomic dysfunction), you can be evaluated under 4.00 Cardiovascular or your joints, 1.00 Musculoskeletal.
 You should note that most listings are very difficult to meet.
 Working has long stopped being an option for those that meet listings.